Ahmedatefsallam7/FriendFlux/README.md

-# NexaNet
+# FriendFlux

 ## Description
-NexaNet is a feature-rich social media platform built with Laravel.
-Connect with friends, send/receive friend requests, and explore suggested people, pages, and groups.
+FriendFlux is a feature-rich social media platform built with Laravel.
+Connect with friends, send and receive friend requests, and explore suggested people, pages, and groups.
 Stay updated with a robust notification system, and engage in real-time chat with other users.
-NexaNet supports registration via email or mobile number, with an OTP verification process for mobile registration.
+FriendFlux supports registration via email or mobile number, with an OTP verification process for mobile registration.
 The project utilizes Laravel Livewire for dynamic UI, Chatify for real-time chat functionality, and Twilio SDK for mobile number verification.

 ## Features
 - User registration and authentication (Email and Mobile)